 13. Prophetic evangelism.

-Prophetic evangelism is the process where a Christian though the spirit of God tells an unbeiver what transpired in his ie or predicts what is going to happen in the future.
+Prophetic evangelism is the process where a Christian, though the Holy Spirit of God tells an unbeliever what transpired in his life or predicts what is going to happen to him in the future.

 Seeing these things becoming a reality will prompt the unbeliever to believe his message and give his life to Christ.